 FedEx Ground meets rising customer expectations by shortening its package processing cycle.
 Overview ■ Business Challenge With customer expectations for timely delivery rising, and its own processes ever-more dependent on data, FedEx Ground needed to ensure that its business systems were fast, reliable and flexible.
-FedEx Ground's systems needed to meet ever-increasing processing demands-both nearterm and long-term-while at the same time supporting a business model based on speed, efficiency and low cost. ■ Solution FedEx Ground deployed the IBM System iTM as the foundation of its operations.
-With industry-leading flexibility and resiliency, the System i solution has been a key enabler of the company's ongoing transformation efforts affecting all of its package delivery processes. ■ Key Benefits - Flexible resource allocation and nimble capacity growth with the virtualization capabilities of System i - Increased system availability, ensuring greater reliability for dayto-day operations
+FedEx Ground's systems needed to meet ever-increasing processing demands -both nearterm and long-term-while at the same time supporting a business model based on speed, efficiency and low cost. ■ Solution FedEx Ground deployed the IBM System i as the foundation of its operations.
+With industry-leading flexibility and resiliency, the System i solution has been a key enabler of the company's ongoing transformation efforts affecting all of its package delivery processes. ■ Key Benefits - Flexible resource allocation and nimble capacity growth with the System i's virtualization capabilities - Increased system availability, ensuring greater reliability for day to day operations